homonoidian/termbox2.cr/README.md

 of key event (key name) clashes which are too weird to even discuss, and the termbox2 devs aren't those to blame (it seems).

-Planned for use in [Novika](https://github.com/homonoidian/novika), may contain bugs & bad things because I never did bindings before and I don't like C.

 ## Installation

 1. Add the dependency to your `shard.yml`: